Request Info Enroll Now

 Academic Hours: 1

 JOU 1121 - College Publications II (Yearbook (Horizons) or Newspaper (The Growl)).
 A laboratory course designed to give practical experience in working with college newspaper and/or yearbook production.
-News, feature, and editorial writing, make-up and layout, editing, advertising and photography will be emphasized according to student need.
+News, feature, and editorial writing, make-up and layout, editing, and photography will be emphasized according to student need.
 Two hours laboratory.
 One hour credit.

 JOU 1122 - College Publications II